ninjudd/cake/README.md

 Like Rake, Cake allows you to add actions, dependencies and even documentation to existing tasks.
 For example:

-    (deftask compile => compile-native
+    (deftask compile #{compile-native}
       "Native C code will be compiled before compiling Clojure and Java code.")

     (deftask test
       (println "Running integration tests...")
       ...)

-Actions and dependencies will be run in the order they are defined, so if you extend Cake default tasks, your code will be run after the default code.
+Actions will be run in the order they are added, so if you extend Cake default tasks, your code will be run after the default code.
+All dependencies will be run before all actions, but there are no other guarantees about the order dependecies will be run.

 ### Redefining a task